-Following the AGM, an electronic copy of the minutes and the Chair's report must be sent to the Community Team (groups@bcs.uk) within onemonth after the AGM.
+Following the AGM, an electronic copy of the minutes and the Chair's report must be sent to the Member Groups Team (groups@hq.bcs.org.uk) within onemonth after the AGM.

 Extraordinary General Meetings (EGM)

 An Extraordinary General Meeting (EGM) shall be convened, if requested, by ten or more Institute members of the Member Group or by resolution of the Committee.
 The notice calling the meeting shall state the purpose of the meeting, which shall be convened on a date within five weeks of receipt of therequest or the Committee resolution.